angeltorgon/components/src/components/Textarea/README.md

-# Text
+# Textarea

-This is a simple span tag.
+This is a simple textarea tag.